 Celebrating the release of Windows 10 - the evolution of the Windows logo

-One thing is for sure, branding, marketing and PR have played a key part in the war of the desktop.
-The logo has been a centre piece in this strategy.
+One thing is for sure: branding, marketing and PR have played a key part in the war of the desktop.
+The logo has been a strategic centrepiece in this rivalry.

 Windows 1 & 2

-Developed by Bill Gates himself.
-The original windows OS was a predecessor to the text based MS-DOS introduced by his company Microsoft in 1981.
+Developed by Bill Gates himself, the original Windows OS was a successor to the text based MS-DOS introduced by his company Microsoft in 1981.
 You could say that Microsoft's new windows-based operating system was the synergy of graphics and computing.

-Interestingly, the logo bears a striking resemblance to the latest Windows 8 /10 logos and colours.
-It certainly seems like design trends have gone full circle.
+Interestingly, the original Windows logo bears a striking resemblance to the latest Windows 8 / Windows 10 logos and colours.
+It certainly seems as though design trends have gone full circle.

 Five years on from the launch of Windows saw the next major release and logo change.
-It was the first successful rival to Apple's Macintosh and the Commodore Amiga.
-As graphics technology improved (Windows now supporting 16 colours) the logo was redesigned.
-With 5 colours now in use, Windows was a much brighter standard-bearer for its operating system.
+Windows 3 was the first successful rival to Apple's Macintosh and the Commodore Amiga.
+As graphics technology had improved, with Windows now supporting sixteen colours, the logo was redesigned.
+With five colours now in use, the new Windows logo was a much brighter standard-bearer for its operating system.

-The high-profile launch of Windows 1995 another five years down the line marked a significant leap in technological advancement with a further leap in design and GUI.
-The first thing you notice is the switch from Serif to Sans-serif in 1995.
+The high-profile launch of Windows 1995 another five years down the line marked a significant leap in technological advancement, with a further jump in design and GUI.
+The first thing you may notice is the switch from Serif to Sans-serif font aesthetics in 1995.
 This projects a softer, less serious attitude.
-Previously a predominately business product, this was Microsoft’s attempt at targeting the home market.
+Whereas Windows had previously been a predominately business-oriented product, the new Windows 95 was Microsoft’s first major attempt at targeting the home computing market.

-The 95 logo stood the test of time and was updated for Windows 98.
-The GUI also didn’t change much with most of the changes being backend hardware and networking improvements.
+The Windows 95 logo had stood the test of time, and was merely slightly revised and updated for Windows 98.
+The GUI also didn’t change much, with most of the changes being found in back-end hardware and networking improvements.

 With growing demand for operating systems tailored to particular functional needs, Microsoft had split the Windows offering into multiple products in the 1990s, launching Windows NT as a server version in 1993, and updating it in 1996.
 But the Windows 95 / 98 branding had proven so popular that the NT brand was retired in February 2000 and replaced with Windows 2000.
 This called for new identities.
-The typeface remained similar to previous versions with a touch of colour and tip of the hat to the famous start icon.
+The typeface remained similar to previous versions, with a touch of colour and a tip of the hat to the famous start icon.

-Aimed directly at the individual consumer, with its 'ME' acronym being played on to hint at personal use by being represented in some branding as 'Me'.
+Windows Millennium was aimed directly at the individual consumer, with its 'ME' acronym being played on to hint at personal use by being represented in some branding as 'Me'.
 Its objective was to improve on Windows 98 and put more computers in homes.
-The OS saw significant advances in multimedia.
+The OS indeed saw significant advances in multimedia capabilities.
 The centrepiece of the logo remained unchanged from that of Windows 98, but with more styling and colouring.
 Windows ME proved to be a commercial stop-gap product, only being around for just over a year before it was replaced by the next major release.

 The first significant change to note about Windows XP was to the naming convention for successive iterations of the consumer-oriented Windows operating system.
 No longer being tied to specific dates gave it a longer market shelf life.
 We saw a big leap in visuals with the Windows bliss background and a colourful user interface.
-The typeface lost some weight and the “Windows” icons were updated to include depth.
+The typeface lost some weight, and the 'Windows' icons were updated to include depth.
 Windows XP was widely regarded as a more secure and stable operating system than Windows 95 / 98, and although it also demanded significantly more processing power than its predecessors, hardware CPU speeds had increased rapidly since the late 1990s, and it proved to be a successful and long-lived release, with 1 billion copies sold worldwide.

-Despite the commercial problems that attended Windows Vista, Microsoft wasn’t able to get the successor to Vista out for nearly 3 years.
-Dubbed an incremental upgrade, it was intended to address the previous criticisms, especially issues around speed and stability.
-The Aero interface was much improved and provided great advances in how software was controlled with a GUI, but at the same time its graphics were simplified in the interest of faster performance.
-The logo stayed much the same but the shorter word count gave it a simpler, lighter feel than that of Vista.
+Despite the commercial problems that attended Windows Vista, Microsoft wasn’t able to get its successor to market for nearly three years.
+Dubbed an incremental upgrade, Windows 7 was intended to address the previous criticisms, especially issues around speed and stability.
+The Aero interface was improved, providing great advances in how software was controlled with a GUI, but at the same time its graphics were simplified in the interest of faster performance.
+The logo stayed much the same, but the shorter, numerical product name gave it a simpler, lighter feel than that of Vista.
 Windows 7 was found to be fast and stable in use, drawing a warm welcome from users who had complained that Vista was too heavy, sluggish and unreliable.
 This made Windows 7 a commercial success; and it is the most popular Microsoft OS in use today.

 Let's look back at those logos again...